stufooks/fruit-fight/README.md

 # Fruit Fight

 ## Description
 Fruit Fight is a simple web application that prompts a user to pick their favorite of two random fruits, saves their response, and then repeats.
 The app also has a Leaderboard that displays the current satndings, or the Elo Rating of each fruit based on the user responses.
-The concept came from August Warren, github.com/GWarrenn.
+The overall concept came from August Warren, github.com/GWarrenn, the fruit images were drawn by Audree Hall, and Nicole Zonnenberg helped with the design.
+Thanks!

 Now we can finally answer one of life's oldest question: what is the best fruit?

 ## Example
 ![ScreenShot](images/fruit-fight-screenshot.png)